sphinx-doc/sphinx/doc/web/quickstart.rst

 .. note::

-   This only works works if your documentation is served from your document root.
+   This only works if your documentation is served from your document root.
 If it is served from another directory, you will need to prefix the url route with that directory, and give the `docroot` keyword argument when creating the web support object::